ruffle-rs/ruffle-android/CONTRIBUTING.md

 Feel free to install other emulators to help test different form factors or older versions of Android OS.

+### Use android target
+Set the target of your favourite tools (such as Rust Rover or Rust Analyzer) to `aarch64-linux-android` (or similar) to stop any errors from it trying to compile Android code for an unsupported platform.

 ### Troubleshooting

 #### "error: Error detecting NDK version for path"